eswar21-sudo/gradle/README.md

 # gradle

+✅ Prerequisites
+An ECR repository already created.

+An EKS cluster already set up and configured with kubectl and helm.

+The GitHub repository connected to AWS (via IAM OIDC or AWS_ACCESS_KEY_ID + AWS_SECRET_ACCESS_KEY secrets).

+A working Dockerfile, Helm chart, and build.gradle.

-Create GitHub secrets in your repo:
+# Create GitHub secrets in your repo:
 AWS_ACCESS_KEY_ID

 AWS_SECRET_ACCESS_KEY